enso-org/enso/gui/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 <!--
-Please ensure that you check the latest version of BaseGL to see if your feature has been implemented.
+Please ensure that you check the latest version of Enso IDE to see if your feature has been implemented.
 -->